summerlis/mcl_upgraded_smithing_table/README.md

 # Upgraded Smithing Tables for MineClone 2
 This mod adds the ability to upgrade all the other tiers of tools and armor besides the usual diamond armor.
-Be warned though that it is not possible to upgrade leather armor.

 Supported upgrade items include:
 * Wood -> Stone